Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_28.png

 #.
-Search and select “VM Memory Constrained” as the alert policy, since this is the issue we are looking to take automated steps to remediate.
+Search and select **VM Memory Constrained** as the alert policy, since this is the issue we are looking to take automated steps to remediate.

    .. figure:: images/ppro_29.png

 #.
 We will first need to snapshot the VM.
-Click “Add Action” on the left side to add the snapshot action.
+Click **Add Action** on the left side and select the **VM snapshot** action.

    .. figure:: images/ppro_30.png

 #.
-Select “Source Entity” from the parameters.
+Select **Source Entity** from the parameters link below field.
 Source entity means the entity triggers the alert.

    .. figure:: images/ppro_31.png

+#.
+Enter a **1** in the Time to Live field.

    .. figure:: images/ppro_32.png

 #.
 Next we would like to remediate the constrained memory by adding more memory to the VM.
-Click “Add Action” to add the hot add memory action
+Click **Add Action** to add the **Hot add memory** action

    .. figure:: images/ppro_33.png

 #.
-Select source entity for the target VM, and set rest of field according to the screen below.
+Select **source entity** from parameters link for the target VM field, and set rest of field according to the screen below.

    .. figure:: images/ppro_34.png

 #.
 Next we would like to notify someone that an automated action was taken.
-Click “Add Action” to add the email action
+Click **Add Action** to add the email action

    .. figure:: images/ppro_35.png

 #.
 Fill in the field in the email action.
 Here are the examples

 Recipient: use your email email address

 Subject :